Suspended sentence: Russia

 In Russia suspended sentence (условный срок) is commonplace and its application is stipulated by an Article 73 of the Russian Criminal Code.
 The suspended sentences may not be applied to child offenders (minors aged 14 or less when the offence was committed), to those who have committed a serious or very serious crime (the definition of which is given by Article 15 of the same Code as of 2019), or in case of crime recurrence.
 The judge may also impose additional restrictions on how the probation must be served.
 Initial sentence is enforced in case of convicted failing to fulfill conditions of the probation.

 United Kingdom

+England and Wales

-In England and Wales, a custodial sentence may, at the discretion of the sentencing judge or magistrates, be suspended for up to two years if the term of imprisonment is under two years and the offender agrees to comply with court requirements, which may include a curfew, performing unpaid work, and/or engaging in an appropriate rehabilitation programme.
+In England and Wales, a custodial sentence may, at the discretion of the sentencing judge or magistrates, be suspended for up to two years if the term of imprisonment is under two years and the offender agrees to comply with court requirements, which may include a curfew, performing unpaid work (informally called "community service"), and/or engaging in an appropriate rehabilitation programme.
 In 2017, 5% of convictions resulted in a suspended sentence, compared to 7% immediate custodial sentences.

 The sentencing guidelines indicate that it is appropriate for a sentence to be suspended if there is strong personal mitigation and/or a realistic prospect of rehabilitation, but suspended sentences should not be used for offenders who pose a risk to the public or who have a history of poor compliance with court orders.

 Suspended sentences were introduced to English law by the Criminal Justice Act 1967.

+The Sentencing Act 2026 now requires most short custodial sentences in England and Wales to be suspended.